 Before you even begin reducing the liquid, cut your butter into small pieces and then keep it in the fridge until needed.
 Cold butter is key.
 Remove the pan from the heat and add the butter, while constantly whisking, just a few pieces at a time.
 Don't add more butter until the previous pieces have melted.
 If the pan cools down too much, place it back on a low flame for a few seconds just to warm it back up.
 If the pan is too hot, you risk breaking the sauce.
 Just take your time and go slow.
 There's no need to rush!

 This sauce is a perfect example of how using top-quality ingredients can really make a difference in your food.
 Make sure you use a dry white wine that's good enough to drink, and try to stay away from anything that's sweet or heavily oaked.
 Simpler is better.
 It's also important to use a really good quality butter to give the sauce a silkier mouth-feel and overall better taste.
-I use Finlandia, which has a higher butterfat percentage than regular butter, and is made from the milk of (mostly) grass-fed cows, which gives it a more pronounced buttery flavor.
 When there's only three ingredients in a sauce, the quality of each one really does matter.

 Beurre blanc should be served as soon as it's ready since doesn't hold or reheat very well.
 As for what to serve it with?
-Seafood is best, and the most classic, but it's also lovely with poultry and vegetables.
+Seafood, like fish or scallops, are best, and the most classic, but it's also lovely with poultry and vegetables.
 I especially love it with a nice piece of seared barramundi, which is the fish featured in the photos.

 Two Years Ago: Kitchen Update (It's so fun to look back at our kitchen renovation!)